- About SEAS

 - The Wyss Institute for Biologically Inspired Engineering aims to discover the engineering principles that Nature uses to build living things and to harnesses these insights to create biologically inspired materials and devices that will revolutionize healthcare and create a more sustainable world.
 Each Wyss Core Faculty can host 1 REU student.

-- NSF Secure and Trustworthy Cyberspace Program: Privacy Tools for Sharing Research Data - This project is a broad, multidisciplinary effort to help enable the collection, analysis, and sharing of personal data for research in social science and other fields while providing privacy for individual subjects.
+- NSF Privacy Tools - Join a multidisciplinary effort to help enable the collection, analysis and sharing of personal data for research in social science and other fields while providing privacy for individual subjects.
+Positions contingent on funding.

 - Center for Integrated Quantum Materials (CIQM) is an NSF Science and Technology Center studying extraordinary new quantum materials with striking ‘non- conventional’ properties with the promise to transform signal processing and computation.
 Open to students at CIQM College Network Partners only - visit ciqm.harvard.edu for more details.

 - Other Opportunities - Many of our participating faculty have other opportunities in related areas such as alternative energy, bioengineering, and computer science.
-Please specify your research interest.
+Please specify your research interest on your application.